open-access-policies/health-tech/Security/Policies/sec-pol-001.md

 - Business impact assessments shall be conducted to identify critical functions and acceptable recovery timeframes.

-- Backup and recovery procedures shall be implemented and tested regularly to ensure data and system availability.
+- Backup and recovery procedures shall be implemented and tested at least annually to ensure data and system availability.
+Test results shall be documented.

 - Alternative processing arrangements shall be established for critical systems to maintain operations during disruptions.

-- Recovery testing shall be performed annually and after significant infrastructure changes.
+- Full recovery testing shall be performed annually and after significant infrastructure changes, with results documented and reviewed by the Information Security Committee.

 **3.8 Vendor and Third-Party Management**